SevaSafris/angular-auth-seed/README.md

 ## Serving the Application Files

 As Angular is client-side-only technology, you will need to complement your application stack with a back-end component.
 The `angular-auth-seed` project is designed to communicate with a server using RESTful APIs.
-As a complement to the `angular-auth-seed` project, we provide a similar back-end project that implements the server-side RESTful service providers based on Java's [JAX-RS][jax-rs] specification.
-The back-end server project can be found [here][jax-rs-auth-seed];
+As a complement to the `angular-auth-seed` project, we provide a similar back-end project that implements the server-side RESTful service providers based on Java's [JAX-RS 2.0][jax-rs] specification.
+The back-end server project can be found [here][jax-rs-auth-seed].

 ## Continuous Integration